argoproj-labs/argocd-notifications/docs/recipients/overview.md

 # Overview

-The list of recipients is not stored in a centralized configuration file.
-Instead, recipients might be configured using `Application` or `AppProject` CRD annotations.
+The recipients are configured using `Application` or `AppProject` CRD annotations.

 Each recipient is prefixed with the [notification service type](../services/overview.md) such as `slack` or `email`.
 Multiple recipients are separated with a comma, e.g.